hobointhecorner/Hobo.Log/README.md

 # Hobo.Log

-A collection of logging tools for powershell
+A collection of simple logging tools for powershell

 **[Hobo.Log.Event](modules/Hobo.Log.Event/README.md)**: Write to the Windows Event Log